Devotion (2022 film): Production

 In March 2018, Black Label Media optioned the rights to Devotion on Glen Powell's recommendation, coming aboard as a producer and commitment to play Tom Hudner.
 In December 2019, it was announced that Jonathan Majors was cast as Jesse Brown and J. D. Dillard was set to direct.
 In September 2020, it was announced that Sony Pictures would distribute the film under the Columbia Pictures label in North America, while STXfilms would handle international sales and distribution for the film.
 In February 2021, Serinda Swan was cast as Elizabeth Taylor.

-Dillard felt a close personal connection to the subject as the son of a naval aviator himself, relied on stories related by his father as the lone black man in a predominantly white aviation community.
+Dillard, the son of a naval aviator himself, felt a close personal connection to the subject, due to stories told him by his father of his experiences as the lone black man in a predominantly white aviation community.
 In an interview with Deadline Hollywood, he said, "Both technically and socially, they both dealt with isolation and there's so many pieces there that I think ultimately just became the DNA of the film."
 Dillard's father also visited the set and served as a technical advisor for the film.
 His contribution to the film is recognized by a separate card in the end credits.

 Powell, who read Adam Makos's book when it first came out in 2015, brought it to Molly Smith of Black Label to option and went to visit Thomas J. Hudner Jr. shortly before he died in 2017.
 He was struck by the photographs and mementos of Jesse Brown around the house, remarking that, "I saw what weight that was on him.
 It wasn't a celebration, it was a constant reminder of a friend he lost and I carried that weight into this role."